PvHoang1002/book-narrator-with-aws-polly/content/2.prerequisite/2.2.create-vpc/_index.md

 pre: " <b> 2.2 </b> "
 ---

-In this step, we will create a VPC with 2 public/private subnets.
+In this section, we will create a VPC with 2 public/private subnets.
 At each subnet, we will also place an additional EC2 Linux Instance.

 The architecture overview after completing this step will be as follows: